 Hard inquiries are performed when you apply for a loan, credit card, or mortgage and the lender checks your credit history before granting (or denying) the loan.
-Hard inquiries stay on your credit report for two years, and they do lower your credit score by a few points, though that shouldn’t be a big deal in the long run.
+Hard inquiries stay on your credit report for just over two years, and they do lower your credit score by a few points, though that shouldn’t be a big deal in the long run.
 However, too many hard inquiries in a short period of time may give lenders the impression that you’re a high-risk customer.

 When Hard Inquiries Happen Instead of Soft Inquiries

 So why do hard inquiries occur in lieu of soft inquiries?
 While soft inquiries can occur without your knowledge, such as those annoying pre-approved credit card offers you receive in the mail, hard inquiries occur when you apply for a loan and the creditor reviews your credit before granting the loan.

 In short, hard inquiries are required when a lender needs to review your credit history before they can determine if you are eligible for a loan.
 A hard inquiry will likely be required if you apply for a mortgage, a loan, or a credit card.